 Your child will spend one to three nights with us, and we will take care of special dietary needs (general anesthesia may cause an upset stomach).
-When your child is eating and drinking well, has been up walking around successfully and has his or her pain under control, he or she will be discharged home.

-Before you leave, make sure that a follow-up appointment with the pediatric neurosurgeon is scheduled approximately 14 days after surgery.
+Before you leave, make sure that a follow-up appointment with the pediatric neurosurgeon is scheduled for approximately 14 days after surgery.

-- Wound care.
+Wound care.
 You should wash your child's incision each day with a mild shampoo.

-- Activity.
+Activity.
 Your child may resume regular activities gradually upon returning home.

 Medication.
 No medications are prescribed routinely following hydrocephalus surgery.
 If your child complains of pain at the site of the incision, give Tylenol as directed.